-- the cooperation between ENTSO-E and the ENTSOG was not addressed at all; - the coordination of technical cooperation between the Community and third-country TSOs was mentioned only with regard to developing a process for including projects from third parties (i.e. developers who are not ENTSO-E members) in the TYNDP; - no update was provided on the trial parallel interconnection between Turkey and the continental European system that began in September 2010 and was subject to four ENTSO-E announcements in 2011; - no information was provided on the current status of the TSO's migration of system planning data exchanges (although the TSOs had committed to finalising this migration by December 2011).
+- the cooperation between ENTSO-E and the ENTSOG was not addressed at all; - the coordination of technical cooperation between the Community and third-country TSOs was only mentioned with regard to the development of a process for including projects from third parties (i.e. developers who are not ENTSO-E members) in the TYNDP; - no update was provided on the trial parallel interconnection between Turkey and the continental European system that started in September 2010 and was subject to four ENTSO-E announcements during 2011; - no information was provided about the current status of the TSO's migration of system planning data exchanges (although the TSOs had committed to finalising this migration by December 2011).

-In its Opinion the Agency suggested that these issues be adequately covered in the next annual report in order to avoid uncertainties and doubts about ENTSO-E's activities.
+In its Opinion the Agency suggested that these issues are adequately covered in the next annual report to avoid uncertainties and doubts about ENTSO-E's activities.
+Those issues were

-ENTSO-E TEN-YEAR NETWORK DEVELOPMENT PLAN 2012
+ENTSO-E Ten-Year Network Development Plan 2012

 On 6 July 2012, ENTSO-E submitted to the Agency its Ten-Year Network Development Plan (TYNDP) 2012.
-On 5 September 2012, the Agency issued its Opinion10 on ENTSO-E's TYNDP 2012.
+On 5 September 2012 the Agency issued its Opinion10 on ENTSO-E's TYNDP 2012.

-The Agency welcomed the substantial improvements introduced in the 2012 TYNDP compared to the pilot 2010 TYNDP.
+The Agency welcomed substantial improvements introduced in the 2012 TYNDP compared to the pilot 2010 TYNDP.
 In particular, the Agency noted the development of a EU2020 scenario supported by a top-down approach.
-The Agency also welcomed ENTSO-E's efforts to develop a unified methodology to assess the socio-economic benefits of increased transfer capacities through the introduction and application of an economic valuation approach, based on market studies.
-In addition, the 2012 TYNDP introduced a multi-criteria analysis derived from market and grid studies performed under a common pan-European framework.
+The Agency also welcomed ENTSO-E's efforts to develop a unified methodology to assess socio-economic benefits of increased transfer capacities through the introduction and application of an economic valuation approach, based on market studies.
+In addition, the 2012 TYNDP introduces a multi-criteria analysis derived from market and grid studies performed under a common pan-European framework.
 In the context of the Energy Infrastructure Package, this is a first step towards a cost-benefit analysis methodology.
-The developed clustering methodology provides an overview of projects, and highlights the interdependence of investments that address the same functional needs.
+The developed clustering methodology provides an overview of projects and highlights the interdependence between investments addressing the same functional needs.